-Look at an example of a dCache which consists of a head node, some door nodes and some pool nodes.
+An example of a dCache which consists of a head node, some door nodes and some pool nodes.
 Assume that the httpd service and the alarms service are running on the head node.
-Then you would need to set the property alarms.server.host on the pool nodes and on the door nodes to the host on which the alarms service is running.
+Then you would need to set the property dcache.log.server.host on the pool nodes and on the door nodes to the host on which the alarms service is running.

-alarms.server.host=<head-node>
+dcache.log.server.host=<head-node>